 Preventing network egress charges

-Network egress charges can be incurred whenever data leave a Google Cloud region, such as copying data from a bucket or copying a Docker image from Container Registry or Artifact Registry.
+Network egress charges can be incurred whenever traffic leaves a Google Cloud region, such as copying data from a bucket or copying a Docker image from Container Registry or Artifact Registry.
 This can occur for copies to a VM in a different compute region or copies out of cloud (downloads).
-For more details, see Google's network pricing documentation.
+For more details, please see Google's network pricing documentation.

-Network egress charges by default go to the Cloud Storage bucket (workspace) or Docker image owner.
-For data in Cloud Storage, using the Requester Pays option passes charges to data users.
+Network egress charges by default go to the Cloud Storage bucket or Docker image owner.
+In the case of data in Cloud Storage, the Requester Pays option can be configured on a bucket to pass on such charges to data user.

 To avoid unexpected network egress charges in your Featured Workspace, we recommend the steps below.

-Publish relevant Google Cloud location information in the workspace dashboard page (see suggested language below).
+Publish relevant Google Cloud location< information to end user in the workspace dashboard page (see suggested language below).